A link to a pdf copy of the policy is provided by clicking on the policy heading within the drop down box.

 The school will use age appropriate educational material to raise awareness, to promote safety and deal with pressure.
 Parents should be aware that they can come to the school for advice.

-Online reputation is the opinion others get of a person when they encounter them online.
+Online reputation is the opinion others get of a person when they encounter them on-line.
 It is formed by posts, photos that have been uploaded and comments made by others on people’s profiles.
 It is important that children and staff are aware that anything that is posted could influence their future professional reputation.
-The majority of organizations and work establishments now check digital footprint before considering applications for positions or places on courses.
+The majority of organisations and work establishments now check digital footprint before considering applications for positions or places on courses.

-Online grooming is the process by which one person with an inappropriate sexual interest in children will approach a child online, with the intention of developing a relationship with that child, to be able to meet them in person and intentionally cause harm.
+On-line grooming is the process by which one person with an inappropriate sexual interest in children will approach a child on-line, with the intention of developing a relationship with that child, to be able to meet them in person and intentionally cause harm.

 The school will build awareness amongst children and parents about ensuring that the child:

 The school will support parents to: